 |Study Period||Start date||Census date||WW date||End date|

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (refer to How do I withdraw from a unit? for more information).

 Unit census dates currently displaying for 2023 are indicative and subject to change.
 Finalised census dates for 2023 will be available from the 1st October 2022.
 Note census date cutoff is 11.59pm AEST (AEDT during October to March).

 - Explain key microbiological concepts using applicable scientific terminology and industry relevant examples

 - Use microbiological tools and laboratory techniques to conduct applied microbiological studies

-- Analyse and interpret microbiological data to solve industry related problems
+- Analyse and interpret microbiological data to address industry-related questions

-- Evaluate own technical practice and generate plans for self-development
+- Reflect on own technical practice and transferable skills to generate plans for self-development

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|